MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

    * Open Visual Studio
    * Go to the **File** menu and select **New** -> **Project...**
    * In the project template explorer, under `Installed` > `Visual C#`, select the `Q# Application` template
-   * Make sure you have `.NET Framework 4.6.1` selected in the list at the bottom of the `New Project` dialog box.
+   * Make sure you have `.NET Framework 4.6.1` selected in the list at the bottom of the `New Project` dialog box
    * Give your project the name `Bell`

 1. Rename the Q# file